Professor Emerita, Schar School of Policy and Government

 Arlington, Virginia 22201

-Ann C. Baker is Professor Emerita of the Schar School of Policy and Government and a Senior Scholar of the Center for Well-Being at George Mason University (Mason).
-She served as the Senior Associate Dean of the School of Public Policy (SPP) from 2010-2013.
-Earlier she served for five years as the Program Director of the Masters in Organization Development and Knowledge Management Program, and she taught at Mason from 1996-2015.
-Dr. Baker has over 30 years of experience serving as an external and internal consultant to public, private, and non-profit organizations.
+Ann C. Baker is professor emerita of the Schar School of Policy and Government and a senior scholar of the Center for Well-Being at George Mason University.
+She served as the senior associate dean of the School of Public Policy (SPP) from 2010-13.
+Earlier, she served for five years as the program director of the Master's in Organization Development and Knowledge Management program, and she taught at Mason from 1996-2015.
+Baker has more than 30 years of experience serving as an external and internal consultant to public, private, and nonprofit organizations.

-Dr. Baker's research expertise and consulting experience include creating systemic organizational change, cross cultural communication and collaboration, conflict and change as catalytic sources of learning and innovation, and group dynamics.
-She is the author of numerous publications related to her research and consulting interests including her 2010 book, Catalytic Conversations: Organizational Communication and Innovation, and her previous book, Conversational Learning: An Experiential Approach to Knowledge Creation, 2002.
+Baker's research expertise and consulting experience include creating systemic organizational change, cross-cultural communication and collaboration, conflict and change as catalytic sources of learning and innovation, and group dynamics.
+She is the author of numerous publications related to her research and consulting interests including her books, Catalytic Conversations: Organizational Communication and Innovation (2010) and Conversational Learning: An Experiential Approach to Knowledge Creation (2002).

-In 2006, Dr. Baker received the Don Lavoie Teaching Award from SPP and in 2008 was a Finalist for the Teaching Excellence Award at Mason.
-Prior to joining Mason, Dr. Baker was a Kellogg Fellow, having received a three-year Leadership Development fellowship from the W.K.
+In 2006, Baker received the Don Lavoie Teaching Award from SPP and in 2008 was a finalist for the Teaching Excellence Award at Mason.
+Prior to joining Mason, she was a Kellogg Fellow, having received a three-year leadership development fellowship from the W.K.
 Kellogg Foundation for International Leaders of the Future.